Aditya Nagpal

 Here are the fees that surface most consistently across EOR contracts, and that rarely appear on a pricing page.

-- Setup fees and onboarding charges
+Setup and onboarding fees

 The pattern across all of these is consistent: providers build predictable costs into the headline fee and variable or conditional costs into the contract.
 The headline fee wins the sale.
 The contract determines what global employment actually costs you.